 A Modern Revolution

-In 1953, a massive flood disintegrated all the dikes, dams, and sea walls, once again washing away everything that stood in its path.
+In 1953, a massive North Sea flood disintegrated all the dikes, dams, and sea walls, once again washing away everything that stood in its path.
 The floods resulted in 1,836 deaths, 200,000 animal casualties, and flooded 200,000 hectares of land.
 It was realized that a solution had to be found- and quickly.
-A comity was formed soon after which derived the Deltaplan, a plan to revitalize 3,700 km of dikes and dams (see picture below).
-One of the biggest features was an immense sea wall that would cost upwards of 2.5 billion dollars.
+A comity was formed soon after which came with a plan called Deltaplan or Delta Works, a project to revitalize 3,700 km of dikes and dams (see picture below).
+One of the biggest features was an immense seawall that would cost upwards of 2.5 billion dollars.

 [Image Source: Deltawerken]